 Fantasy betting lets you pick a new team each week.
 That forces you to stay up on current events, in order to be in the know before each and every slate of games, but it also doesn’t chain you to one roster for weeks at a time.
 You get a fresh start in every league—an opportunity many before you have turned into a lucrative venture.

-Check out the latest odds for the Super Bowl LVI.
-The odds were last updated on February 10, 2022:
+Check out the latest odds for the Super Bowl LVIII.
+The odds were last updated on August 10, 2023:

 Best Online Fantasy NFL Leagues